Knodle: Modular Weakly Supervised Learning with PyTorch: Trainers

-We already provide some out-of-the-box trainers which can serve as baselines or starting points for further investigations.
-All Trainers are compatible with any Pytorch model; \emph{Knodle} provides logistic regression and HuggingFace's \texttt{transformers} \citep{wolf2020huggingfaces} classification models as an example.
+\knodle{} currently provides several out-of-the-box baselines and trainers, which we outline in the following section.
+All \texttt{Trainer} classes are compatible with any PyTorch model.
+As examples for PyTorch classifiers, \knodle{} provides code using logistic regression and HuggingFace's \texttt{transformers}~\cite{wolf2020huggingfaces}.

-\textbf{Majority Voting Baseline.} As a simple baseline, the rules are directly applied to the test data.
-If several rules match, the prediction is done based on the majority, ties are broken randomly.
+\textbf{Majority Voting Baseline.} As a simple baseline, the rules are directly applied to the test data without any additional model training.
+If several rules match, the prediction is done based on the majority; ties are broken randomly.
+As was already mentioned in Section~\ref{sec:related_work}, it is one of the most basic approaches to denoise the data labeled by two or more rules or human annotators.

 \textbf{Trainer without Denoising.} The simplest trained model is the \texttt{NoDenoisingTrainer}.
 The majority vote is computed on the training data and used to train the given model.
 This is the most direct use of the rule matches for training a classifier.
 To cover cases where several rules match, this trainer can be configured to either use a one-hot encoding of the winning label from the majority vote or a distribution over labels (relative to the number of matching rules).